touero/sharpbelly/README.md

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/weiensong/scrapySelenium/issues)[Open an issue](https://github.com/weiensong/wslProxy/issues) or submit PRs.
+[Open an issue](https://github.com/weiensong/wslProxy/issues) or submit PRs.

 Standard Python follows the Shell Code of Conduct.